adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 * Automated detection of issues
 * Automated root cause analysis
-* Tools to help developers diagnose and analyse issues
+* Tools to help developers diagnose and analyze issues
-* Automated remediation for self recovery of systems
+* Automated remediation for self-recovery of systems

 ### Incident Management

-Ability to efficiently alert and notify engineers when business-impacting incidents/outages occur, as well as providing tools for managing those incidents.
+Ability to efficiently alert and notify engineers when business-impacting incidents/outages occur, as well as provide tools for managing those incidents.
 This includes:

 * Incident management dashboards
 * Incident management virtual situation rooms